CGLemon/Sayuri/README.md

 * Predict the current side winrate and draw-rate.
 * Predict the current side score lead and death strings.
 * Reuse the sub-tree.
-* Chinese rules with positional superko
+* Chinese rules with positional superko.

 ## Todo